The Gaussian Wave Packet Transform via Quadrature Rules: Discretisation via different Quadrature Rules

-\end{description} Note that the total number of grid points for the full tensorized quadrature is given by $N_{d}=N^d$ and thus we have $N^{-2}=N_d^{-2/d}$ and $N^{-s/2}=N_d^{-s/2d}$.\\ \end{theorem} The proof is presented later in \S\ref{sub:Proof of the final result} and is based on the error estimates for the individual quadrature rules.
-We also refer to the proof for a detailed analysis of the constants $C^{(\operatorname{T)}},C^{(\operatorname{cM)}},C_s^{(\operatorname{RS)}}$ and $C_s^{(\operatorname{GH})}$ and their dependence on the semiclassical parameter $\e$.
-As we can see, the approximations based on infinite Riemann sums and Gauss--Hermite quadrature yield spectral convergence, whereas the compound midpoint rule result in only $\mathcal{O}(N^{-2})$.
-However, since $f_{k,x}$ is a Gaussian function and the midpoint rule achieves spectral accuracy for smooth and periodic integrands, see e.g. \cite[Theorem~8]{Sidi:1988aa}, faster convergence can be assumed, which is particularly confirmed by our one-dimensional numerical examples in \S\ref{numeric}. \begin{remark} We note that the approximation of one-dimensional Gaussian states according to Theorem~\ref{fact:final} (TcM) can be found in \cite{Kong:2016aa}, but in contrast to our basis functions, the authors work with the non-normalized functions
+\end{description} In particular, the constants $C_s^{(\operatorname{RS)}},C^{(\operatorname{T)}}$ and $C_s^{(\operatorname{GH})}$ can be chosen independently of the number $M\ge 1$ of grid points in position space and the total number of grid points in momentum space is given by $N_{d}=N^d$ and thus we have $N^{-s/2}=N_d^{-s/2d}$. \end{theorem} The proof is presented later in \S\ref{sub:Proof of the final result} and is based on the error estimates for the individual quadrature rules.
+For a detailed discussion of the dependence of the constants $C_s^{(\operatorname{RS)}},C^{(\operatorname{T)}}$ and $C_s^{(\operatorname{GH})}$ on the semiclassical parameter $\e$ we refer to Remark~\ref{remark_dependence}. \begin{remark} We note that the approximation of one-dimensional Gaussian states according to Theorem~\ref{fact:final} (TcM) can be found in \cite{Kong:2016}, but in contrast to our basis functions, the authors work with the non-normalised functions

 where $\sigma>0$ is chosen such that $\sigma/2=\Delta p$.
 This yields the equivalent approximation